On this page:

 Read more about the types of values in valuations for rates and land tax.

-Site value and capital improved valuations are made as part of the annual general valuation process by the Valuer-General Victoria or local councils.
+Site value and capital improved valuations are made as part of the annual general valuation process by the Valuer-General Victoria, or previously by local councils.

-Once a general valuation is completed, the State Revenue Office receives all valuations and uses them to calculate land tax and vacant residential land tax.
+Once a general valuation is completed, the State Revenue Office receives all valuations and uses them to calculate land tax, vacant residential land tax and the windfall gains tax.

 Land tax